I've said it before but I'll say it again: there's no better way to see the United States than by taking to the road.

 You can visit this part of the US in the winter, too, though winter does bring snow and closures to many of these destinations.
 If you're planning this trip in the winter months, be sure to do some research into what will/won't be open, especially when it comes to visiting national parks.

-A 12-Day Road Trip Itinerary for the Northern USA
+A 12-Day Road Trip Itinerary for Montana, Wyoming, and the Dakotas

 Before we dive in here, it's important to note that this itinerary does include traversing through or near some Indigenous lands, mostly belonging to the Dakota, Lakota, and Nakota Sioux tribes.
 These include the Pine Ridge Reservation in South Dakota, the Wind River Reservation in Wyoming, and the Crow Reservation in Montana.
 In 2021, it's important to keep in mind the devastating impact COVID-19 has had on these communities.
 If you can alter your route to avoid these areas, please do.
 For more info on why this is important, please read this post.